 Geoff's initial musical influence had come from the likes of Bad Co/Free and the early Whitesnake.
 He felt it was time to go back to his blues-influenced rock roots and this led him to write and release the 'One to One' Album in 2014.
 Searching through the Youtube channel Geoff found some old videos from the 'DSC' band posted by drummer Mick Hatz.
 The two reconnected and started the live act of 'Geoff Carne & the Hatz'.
 They released an album 'Get Close' in 2016 along with other E.P. and single releases.
 Mick retired in February 2020 going out on a high with the classy 'Caught on the Outside' single.

 Moving on Geoff is now releasing acoustic versions of new material and then passing it on to a band of session musicians known as the 'Raw Rox Band'.
 The 'Big Town' Album was produced in the summer of 2020 following the songs released as part of a 'Solo Acoustica E.P.' series.
 Next up the 'Shakedown' Album acoustic version was released in April 2021 and the 'Raw Rox Band' version was released on Friday the 16th of July 2021.
 The end of October 2021 saw the acoustica release of the 'Love Gun' E.P. followed in the early spring of 2022 with the 'Raw Rox Band' version.
-Next up will be the 'Rock the Blues' E.P. broke out while 2023 brought the 'Rise Again & 'Breathe' E.P.s.
+Autumn of 2022 the 'Rock the Blues' E.P. broke out while 2023 brought the 'Rise Again & 'Breathe' E.P.s.
 More new music coming 2024!